Uber/Lyft/Rideshare Car Accident Lawyer Lake Charles and New Orleans, LA

 Getting the Help of a Skilled New Orleans Lyft/Uber Accident Lawyer

-Our team of attorneys at Broussard Law Firm is well-versed in Louisiana car accident and personal injury law.
+Our team of attorneys at Broussard Injury Lawyers is well-versed in Louisiana car accident and personal injury law.
 We pride ourselves in providing compassionate and qualified legal services to personal injury victims throughout Louisiana.
 Our car accident lawyers are here to fight for the compensation you deserve under the law.
 If you have been injured in an accident involving a ridesharing driver, we may be able to help you, regardless if you are a passenger, a pedestrian, or another driver.
 We also serve the areas of Lake Charles, Lafayette, Alexandria, Baton Rouge, New Orleans, and Shreveport.

 Contact us today on our toll-free number at (866) 281-4774 or fill out our online form and schedule a consultation with one of our skilled Louisiana Uber accident lawyers.